myrrlyn/website-content/about.md

 pains.

-I lost my father to brain cancer through the back half of 2018, my grandmother to the COVID-19 pandemic in 2020 Apr, and both of the family cats in 2020 Sep.
+I lost my father to brain cancer through the back half of 2018, my grandmother to the COVID-19 pandemic in 2020 April, and both of the family cats in 2020 September.
 I have written on Twitter about the costs of survival in the hopes that my experience can be useful to anyone else going through similar circumstances.

 I am a relatively rare figure, at least in my social circles so far, in that I have received violent domestic abuse and written about it publicly.
 You may read